Removing broken bolts and studs, is never a fun job and can take more time than you think.

 - Vise – Grip pliers

-On top of this, they should also know about the different parts of a drill as well as how to a drill correctly.
+On top of this, they should also know about the different parts of a drill.
+And, how to a drill correctly.

 Broken Or Rusted Stud